• Skip to primary sidebar

 Sector 4 Focus was established by Tom Levitt in 2010 to work on the intersection between charities, government and business.
 Although the company has not operated since 2022 this site now features Tom Levitt’s major and ongoing projects.
 Tom is now an Associate Lecturer in sustainable business at the Claude Littner Business School, University of West London.

 Tom’s new book, ‘The Business of History, Lessons from Two Centuries of British Commerce’, is published in summer, 2025.
-This page will contain links to the book, to its URL footnotes and to an associated photo gallery.
+This page contains links to the book, to its URL footnotes and to a photo gallery and guided walk.

 What else has Sector 4 Focus done?